This article is part of a larger series on Accounting Software.

 You can sign up for a free 30-day trial and explore its features before deciding to purchase the product.

-Who Sage Business Cloud Accounting Is Good For
+Who Sage Business Cloud Accounting Is Best For

 - Businesses seeking an alternative to QuickBooks: Sage Business Cloud is a great choice for business owners looking for an inexpensive yet flexible and easy-to-use accounting alternative to QuickBooks.
-For other good alternatives to QuickBooks, check out our review of the best QuickBooks alternatives.
+For other good alternatives, check out our review of the best QuickBooks alternatives.

-- Businesses wanting to do their bookkeeping in a mobile app: Download the Sage Business Cloud Accounting mobile app to create, send, and track invoices and manage your cash flow on the go.
-If you are looking into other accounting solutions to manage your finances anytime and anywhere, read our review of the best mobile accounting apps.
+- Businesses that want to do their bookkeeping in a mobile app: Download the Sage Business Cloud Accounting mobile app to create, send, and track invoices and manage your cash flow on the go.
+If you’re looking into other accounting solutions to manage your finances anytime and anywhere, read our review of the best mobile accounting apps.

-Sage Business Cloud Accounting Is Not a Good Fit For
+Sage Business Cloud Accounting Is Not Right For

-- Users requiring integrated payroll: Sage Business Cloud Accounting does not offer integrated payroll, so you’ll have to input your payroll summary information as a journal entry after each payday.
+- Users requiring integrated payroll: Sage Business Cloud Accounting doesn’t offer integrated payroll, so you’ll have to input your payroll summary information as a journal entry after each payday.
 QuickBooks Online is a great choice for integrated payroll.

 - Construction companies: While Sage Business Cloud Accounting has a built-in project tracker, it doesn’t let you track billable hours and monitor project profitability.
 If you need a full-featured accounting system for your construction business, read our reviews of the best construction accounting software.

 - Businesses with complex invoicing requirements: There’s no way to track and add hours and expenses to invoices.
-If you are looking for a powerful invoicing system, you can explore our review of the best invoicing software.
+If you’re looking for a powerful time tracking and invoicing system, we recommend FreshBooks.